KediDili/VanillaPlusProfessions/features.md

 ### Mining
 #### Metallurgist (Lv15)
 Metal bars require less materials to produce.
-For all vanilla bars and for Furnace and Heave Furnaces, the amount of ores are reduced by %20
+For all vanilla bars and for Furnace and Heavy Furnaces, the amount of ores are reduced by %20

 For Mod Authors: If you add custom metal bars, then you should also reduce the material amount by %20.
 #### Ironmonger (Lv15)